Heritability of IQ: Shared environment

 In biometrical studies that partition variance, "shared environment" refers to hypothetical factors that increase the similarity of relatives in a particular study design.
 Researchers draw a distinction between "objectively shared environments" (features of the environment that relatives such as siblings share) and the "shared environment" in behavioral genetics studies, which measures only the factors that increase homogeneity.

 Researchers typically use the same designs to estimate shared environment effects as to estimate heritability: twin studies, adoption studies and family studies.
 These methods often come to disparate conclusions about the effects of shared environment.

 Some adoption studies show that by adulthood adoptive siblings aren't more similar in IQ than strangers, while adult full siblings show an IQ correlation of 0.24.
 These findings have lead researchers such as Sandra Scarr and Robert Plomin to conclude that shared environment has minimal effect on intelligence in adulthood.
 Psychologists Ken Richardson and Sarah Norgate question the assumptions of adoption studies for IQ, highlighting issues with assumptions of additivity and randomization.
-However, adoption studies have also shown that the process of adoption has a positive effect on IQ scores, and this is associated with factors such as the level of parental education and socioeconomic status of adoptive parents.
-In a 1991 paper, psychologist Eric Turkheimer tries to reconcile results from adoption studies that demonstrate large increases in IQ from adoption and those that show low correlations between non-biologically related relatives.
+However, adoption studies have also shown that the process of adoption has a positive effect on IQ scores, and two studies have associated this with factors such as the level of parental education and socioeconomic status of adoptive parents.
+In a 1991 paper, psychologist Eric Turkheimer tried to reconcile results from adoption studies that demonstrate large increases in IQ from adoption and those that show low correlations between non-biologically related relatives.
 He argued that early adoption studies first established that genetic effects influence behavioral phenotypes, while later studies from Schiff and colleagues demonstrate that environment has an influence.
 Researchers Alexandra Burt and Wendy Johnson argue that the joint study of means and variance is necessary to understand the impact of environment.
 In a 2024 study, Burt et al. propose that measurement error or noise might inhibit the identification of specific environmental factors that influence academic achievement.